keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 Click the **Create subscription** button to save and enable the webhook for your integration.

-## Configure non-interactive on task "triggered" events
+## Configure Passive on task "triggered" events

 For this use case, the Keptn webhook service sends both the task `started` and task `finished` events to complete the task sequence.

-An example *Non-interactive* webhook is setting a feature flag where the third-party webhook receiver can't send confirmation that it set the flag.
+An example *Passive* webhook is setting a feature flag where the third-party webhook receiver can't send confirmation that it set the flag.

 **Add subscription**